camUrban/PteraSoftware/README.md

 ### Testing

 * We should make sure that all the integration tests compare output against expected results.
-This means getting rid of all the "test_method_does_not_throw" tests. * We should eventually reach and maintain 100% testing coverage.
+This means getting rid of all the "test_method_does_not_throw" tests.
+* We should maintain the repository's testing coverage to be at least 80%.

 ### Style and Documentation

-* Ideally, we should fix up the style so that the entire repository has an A+ CodeFactor Rating.
+* Maintain the repository's A CodeFactor Rating.
 * We should fill in any of the "Properly document this..."
 TODO statements.
 * We should ensure that all files have between 30% and 70% comment lines.
 * We should continue to ensure that all source code is formatted using Black.